“I’ll pray for you.”

 Before I get into this, I want to say, prayer is the most important thing we can do for someone.
 Breakthroughs come from God, from the Holy Spirit working in our lives.
 Miracles come through prayer.

-With that said, I’ve had a lot of thoughts about this floating around in my head for a while, mainly a couple of problems with this being our sole response to people who are hurting, or in need.
+With that said, I believe there are some problems with this being our sole response to people who are hurting or in need.

 1. Empty words.

 Sometimes we say “I’ll praying for you” because it’s a good thing to say.
 It’s the Christian thing to say.
 Where others might say “I’m sorry for your situation” or “I hope it gets better,” We Christians say “I’ll pray for you.”

 The leader of our women’s prayer group at church has this rule.
 As soon as a prayer request is mentioned, we immediately stop and pray.
 It’s how she lives her life, because she realizes that without doing this, there is a very good possibility that we’ll forget or not get around to it.

 Prayer is great, but we say “I’ll pray for you,” more often than we actually do it.

 Put it in action: If you see someone struggling, hurting, or in need–stop what you’re doing and pray for them.
 It doesn’t have to be elaborate or eloquent, and maybe you’ll revisit it later and pray more in depth, but praying immediately ensures that you’ll honor your word.